Rocks coming to Life

 Watch the video!

-The Pétrusse Casemates are open every day and accompanied explorations take place at the following times:
+The Pétrusse Casemates are open every day (except on 25.12. and 01.01.) and accompanied explorations take place at the following times:

 Mo - Sa